What Is Loss of Consortium under Ohio Law?

 KNR Legal Blog

-If you don’t have insurance, you may wonder how you will pay for medical bills and car repairs.
+If you don’t have insurance, you may wonder how you will pay for medical bills, car repairs, or even basic expenses after a crash.
 The good news is that Ohio is an at-fault insurance state.
-This means that the driver who caused your accident will need to cover all the damages you incurred.
+This means that when another driver causes your accident, their liability coverage is typically responsible for your losses—even if you were uninsured at the time of the collision.

 You may be able to pursue a liability insurance claim, and even a personal injury claim against the at-fault driver.
 You could recover compensation for any of the following types of damages: